Fatty Liver Dinner Ideas: Healthy, Liver-Friendly Recipes

 Transfer it to a bowl and enjoy it.
 You can sprinkle some extra paprika on top, but don’t add any extra oil as the tahini itself holds enough fat and we don’t need extra fat in our diets right now!

-You can eat the hummus with whole wheat bread (homemade) or use various vegetables as a base: cucumber, zuchinni, green salad leaves, kale – anything that you enjoy!
+You can eat the hummus with whole wheat bread (homemade), a bunch of healthy tortilla chips, or use various vegetables as a base: cucumber, zucchini, green salad leaves, kale – anything that you enjoy!

 Greek Salad